will-y/wfd-2/README.md

 ## Known Issues (TODO)
 - You can add multiple instances of the same recipe to a single day
-- Recipes on the schedule are not sorted correctly
 - No way to remove recipes
 - No way to edit recipes
 - No authentication